AlexieGalaxys/MaxieDoge/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Maxie, a random dog on the internet aiming to become a developer!
+I'm Alexie, a random dog on the internet aiming to become a developer!
 - 🧠I have knowledge in:
   - Python (my fav 💖💖💖😩)
   - HTML & CSS